MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

     | Memory - Average Memory Usage (%)         | >80% warning  |

 - You can automate the creation of [Azure Monitor Alerts](https://github.com/Azure/Enterprise-Scale-for-AVS/blob/main/BrownField/Monitoring/AVS-Utilization-Alerts/readme.md) and [Azure Service Health alerts](https://github.com/Azure/Enterprise-Scale-for-AVS/blob/main/BrownField/Monitoring/AVS-Service-Health/readme.md).
-- For service-level agreement (SLA) purposes, Azure VMware Solution requires that the cluster keep slack space of 25 percent available on vSAN.
+- For service-level agreement (SLA) purposes, Azure VMware Solution requires slack space of 25 percent available on vSAN.
-- For SLA purposes, Azure VMware Solution requires the number of failures to `tolerate = 1` for clusters that have between three and five hosts, and the number of failures to `tolerate = 2` for clusters that have between six and 16 hosts.
+- For SLA purposes, Azure VMware Solution requires the number of failures to `tolerate = 1` for clusters that have between three and five hosts, and the number of failures to `tolerate = 2` for clusters with 6-to-16 hosts.
 The full SLA is documented in the following [service level agreement](https://azure.microsoft.com/support/legal/sla/azure-vmware/v1_1/).
 - In a hybrid environment, you can use [Connection Monitor](/azure/network-watcher/connection-monitor-create-using-portal) to monitor communication between on-premises and Azure resources.
 - Configure two connection monitors in [Azure Network Watcher](/azure/network-watcher/network-watcher-monitoring-overview) to monitor connectivity.
   - [Configure Connection Monitor](/azure/network-watcher/connection-monitor-create-using-portal) to view the availability and performance of the network connection over ExpressRoute Direct and also over ExpressRoute Global Reach.